 Having a healthy lifestyle is very important for your health and the health of your baby.
 At one time, seeing a pregnant woman exercising was rare.
 There was a time when seeing pregnant women exercise was rare; but that is definitely a thing of the past and for good reason.
 A healthy lifestyle includes exercise as well as a smart nutrition plan.

-How To Determine If It’s Ok to Exercise While Pregnant
+How to Determine If It’s Okay to Exercise While Pregnant

 Things to Avoid While Pregnant

 There are hormones that develop during pregnancy that typically cause the ligaments, which support your joints, to become way more relaxed than usual.
 This creates more risk of injury when you’re exercising while pregnant, especially when you’re using unstable movements on certain terrains.
 Here are few precautions you should take: